 The recent launch of Google’s new TV streaming dongle, the Chromecast has stirred up a lot of interest, not least because it makes it simple to cast or mirror streaming media wirelessly straight from your computer browser, smartphone or tablet onto your big screen TV set.
+There are also other options to get the movie or show from a PC or mobile screen to a big television screen.
+Here we look at the options to stream, both the old fashioned but simple wired way, and the cooler and getting easier by the day wireless way.

 Currently to get the same effect, most people use a wired connection such as a HDMI or similar cable to connect from a laptop or PC to the TV set.
 For mobile and tablet devices a MHL cable can be used.
 MHL sends media from a number of supported mobile devices to a HDTV using a thin cable, this cable provides power for the connected device and charges it at the same time.
 MHL supports upto 1080p HD Video as well as 7.1 surround sound.